eriktheswede/pushover-send/README.md

 to=1234 as Phone number
 text=Hello+World as Message content

 4. Enter your pushover keys as follows:
 Username: Pushover user key
 Password: Pushover API Token for the pushover synology app (create one if not already done, pushover.net -> Apps & Plugins -> Create a New Application / API Token)
 Confirm password: Pushover API Token again
 Phone number: Add a phone number.
 It won't ever be sent or used in any way, but is required due to this method emulating an SMS provider.
 Disable the sms interval, or set as desired.

 5. Click the "Send a test SMS message" button to verify that it works.
 You should now receive a notification through pushover.net!

+6. Additional configuation
+Some configuration options are available in the pushover-send.php file.
+These options include allowing remote access, change notification sound and change notification priority.

 ## Built With